 Next, sew a straight stitch along the outline of your state in a contrasting color.

 Or, you can choose to add the state name like I did.
-In that case, print out your state name in a size & font you like.
+In that case, print out your state name in a size and font you like.
 I used a font called League Script #1 that I found at this site, which is a great place to find free fonts.

 You'll need to make a pattern for your stitching by tracing the state name onto your fabric.
-In order to do this, I printed my "tennessee" out in a mirror image & then traced the name onto the back of the pillow top.
+In order to do this, I printed my "tennessee" out in a mirror image and then traced the name onto the back of the pillow top.
 I did this so my pencil tracing wouldn't show thru my stitches on the front.
-If your fabric is thick or dark, you can tape the pattern & fabric onto a window to get a good tracing.
+If your fabric is thick or dark, you can tape the pattern and fabric onto a window to get a good tracing.

 When you're done, the only thing left to do is sew up the pillow!